 If I can eat it, it’s not content.
 If it’s a person and his or her clothes, it’s not content.
 If it’s the squishy feeling we all get from maximizing our company’s potential to provide mission-critical customer satisfaction, it’s not content.

-The word “content” usually refers to material contained within another item — contents of a thermos, content of a book (hence the term Table of Contents), contents of a speech.
+The word “content” usually refers to material contained within another item — contents of a thermos, a book (hence the term Table of Contents), a speech.
 It has expanded to include video, audio, and photos, but that’s as far as I think people need to take it.

 I’ll agree that the staff, their uniform, and latte foam art are features and reasons to like that business.
 But to call them “content” cheapens both them and the tenets of content marketing.